Erasmus+ Funding

 How much the Erasmus+ Mobility Grant amounts to depends on the duration of your stay abroad and the country that you travel to.
 The monthly funding rates may vary from year to year.

-The grant will be paid out in two instalments: You will receive the first instalment (80% of the total amount) approximately 3–4 weeks before your departure.
+The grant will be paid out in two instalments: You will receive the first instalment (80% of the total amount) approximately 3–4 weeks before the start of the semester/internship abroad.

 Erasmus+ Europe